 And despite their name and guarantee, I’ve found that the food itself costs more than at Superstore.
 As I explained in my previous review of Save-On-Foods, the guarantee is for the lowest price on the 850 most commonly purchased items.
 Sounds good, but they can easily make that up on other products in your cart.

-For my order, Save-On-Foods was 9% more expensive than Superstore, consistent with my previous comparison.
+When I tested this in 2017, Save-On-Foods was 9% more expensive than Superstore.
 That might not be a big deal if you prefer the delivery or the more civilized shopping experience at Save-On-Foods, but the misleading marketing ticks me off, so I have to point it out.
 Feel free to check out my number crunching if you’re interested (spreadsheet geek alert).
+First shop:

 Is this service for you?

 I know a lot of people prefer to see, smell, and touch food before buying, which is understandable.
-And if you prefer organic, locally-sourced food, check out Spud.ca’s grocery delivery service.
-It’s like having the farmers’ market come to your door.
+But right now, not having to go to the store means fewer crowds, and that’s good for everyone.

-But delivery from Save-On-Foods could be a win if you’re a working parent, have limited mobility, are just returning from a vacation, or just see shopping as an unpleasant chore.
+My preference is ordering and picking up from Superstore, but delivery from Save-On-Foods delivery could be a win if you’re a working parent, have limited mobility, or are self-isolating.
 It also helps you avoid impulse buys, which grocery stores are finely engineered to trigger, and it will force you to do a bit of meal planning.

 Have you tried it?
 I’d love to know what you think.